apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > But it's better this way

-Masatsu said, we are all in the open source community, the first thing to pay attention to is to comply with some of the community rules, and the community of partners to communicate on an equal footing.
+Zhengsong said, we are all in the open source community, the first thing to pay attention to is to comply with some of the community rules, and the community of partners to communicate on an equal footing.

 The points to note when communicating can be divided into two kinds.